zwoefler/SciPy-Metadata-Analysis/README.md

 Since I already know the Pandas library for Python3, I wanted to gather the data as automatically as possible.
 Furthermore I was able to expand my knowledge in the field of webscrapping with `Selenium`.

 # To implement

+- [ ] Link recognition, so that the script knows which class it needs to call
 - [X] ScienceDirect Integration
 - [X] IEEE Integration
 - [ ] SpringerLink: